wvhulle/wvhulle.github.io/content/blog/2025-04-16-stream_combinators.md

 The `futures` crate already contains a prototypical example of a complex stream combinator.
 It has several types of flatten functions for nested streams, or streams with a trait bound `Stream<Item: Stream>`:

 - Sequential flatten `flatten`: flattens the outer stream by pasting the output from the inner streams consecutively.
 This is usually not what you want, since most streams are infinite.
 - Concurrent flatten `flatten_unordered(None)`: flattens by merging as many inner streams as possible, as they arrive on the outer stream.
-This might seems like a useful function, but it ofte not what you want.
+This might seems like a useful function, but it often not what you want.
 - Buffered concurrent flatten `flatten_unordered(Some(N))`: flattens up-to N different inner streams.